swade1987/gitops-with-kustomize/README.md

 ## Continuous Integration

+All tasks use the docker container from [https://github.com/swade1987/kubernetes-toolkit](https://github.com/swade1987/kubernetes-toolkit).

+If you would like changes made to the above image please feel free to open an issue or pull request.

 ### Local usage

 There are a number of useful `Make` tasks available for you to validate your manifests and overall Kustomize setup.

 These can be found within the `Makefile` in the root of this repository.

-All tasks use the docker container from [https://github.com/swade1987/kubernetes-toolkit](https://github.com/swade1987/kubernetes-toolkit).

 ### check-duplicate-release-name